 Jean Bourdy Cotes du Jura Blanc (750ml)

 Farmed according to biodynamic and organic principles.
 The Bourdy Jura Blanc is 100% Chardonnay from a small high elevation alpine vineyard with a range of exposures.
 The soil is a combination of clay, limestone and blue marl.
 The grapes are hand harvested, directly pressed and undergo spontaneous fermentation in stainless steel tanks with indigenous yeasts.
-The wine then rests for 36-48 months in old oak before bottling without any filtration or fining and minimal SO2 addition.
+The wine ages between three and four years in old oak barrels before bottling without any filtration or fining and minimal SO2 addition.

 The producers suggest opening this 3-4 hours before drinking and serving it at 15-16 degrees Celcius.
 This wine shows the promise of ageing for decades.
 The producer says it could age indefinitely, up to 100 years!